versioned/versioned-api/README.md

 ## TODO

+* accessCheck - API test

+* changelog
+  Use same db as model
+  data endpoint - /v1/{spaceId}/changelog

+* API test changelog uses same db as model (need data endpoint, i.e. /v1/{spaceId}/changelog)

+* changelog mergeRecentUpdate

+* Schema validation errors should say which model (coll) and doc they refer to

+* Need to authenticate and checkAccess for data swagger, i.e. /v1/data/5ae30e38e7de8a922cc21406/swagger.json

 * API test account scoping in model_controller of models and spaces

 * Need to also scope changelog!

-* Put checkAccountAccess in model_api

-* users model needs special case access checks in model callbacks
+* users model needs special case access checks in model callbacks Can only update/delete self
+  Can not change role of self

 * accounts model needs special case access checks in model callbacks

-* Users model checks
-  Can only update/delete self
-  Can not change role of self

 * Deletion of accounts.
 Disallow if there are users connected?
 Clear out relationships?

 * accounts API test that checks user relationship and permissions

-* Introduce accounts which are mapped to spaces and users

 * Double check permission per role
   Ability to create spaces?